 Every golf shot matters

 Don’t let your attention lapse just because you are on a driving range.
 Get into a mindset where you treat every shot you make as if it’s the match-winner in a tournament game.
 This will see the benefits straight away.
 You will get used to dealing with tension and with stress.
 You will improve your competitive edge.

 Recreate a golf game

 This might sound odd.
 Surely the longer you practice, the better you get?
 Actually, that is not true, and not just for golf.
-In nearly every field there is an optimum amount of time for practice.
-If you do more than this optimum than you will find you cannot concentrate.
+In nearly every field, there is an optimum amount of time for practice.
+If you do more than this optimum, then you will find you cannot concentrate.